IALSA/ialsa-2018-amsterdam/how-to-reproduce.md

-This document describes the functions of the active scripts in this project
+This document describes the analytic workflow of the project and narrates the sequence of implementation scripts.